uozuAho/where-is-moon/readme.md

         - left/right = -/+ 1 hour

 # todo
+- change to URP, to support solar system assets
+  - note that this still doesn't fix what seems to be incorrect texture mapping of Earth's surface (lat/long coords don't match up with expected positions)
+- use full earth & moon model from solar system package
-- fix earth rotation so time is correct
+- fix earth rotation so time is correct (?)
 - fix moon orbit position so that it's correct relative to real time
 - tilt moon, incline orbit
 - rotate moon